 - Governmental funds: The District's basic services are included in governmental funds, which generally focus on (1) how cash and other financial assets that can readily be converted to cash flow in and out and (2) the balances left at year-end that are available for spending.
 Consequently, the governmental funds statements provide a detailed short-term view that helps you determine whether there are more or fewer financial resources that can be spent in the near future to finance the District's programs.
 Because this information does not encompass the additional long-term focus of the district-wide statements, reconciliations have been provided following the governmental fund balance sheet and the governmental fund statement of revenues, expenditures, and changes in fund balances to help explain the relationship (or differences) between the governmental funds and governmental activities. - The District maintains six individual governmental funds.
 Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund and debt service fund, which are considered to be major funds.
 Data from the other four governmental funds are combined into a single, aggregated presentation.
-Individual fund data is provided in the form of combining statements elsewhere in this report. - Fiduciary Funds The District is the trustee, or fiduciary, for assets that belong to others.
-The District is responsible for ensuring that only those to whom the assets belong use the assets reported in these funds.
-The District's fiduciary activities (consisting of an irrevocable trust fund) are reported in a separate Statement of Fiduciary Net Position.
-We exclude these activities from the district-wide financial statements because the District cannot use these assets to finance its operations.
+Individual fund data is provided in the form of combining statements elsewhere in this report.

-MANAGEMENT'S DISCUSSION AND ANALYSIS - CONTINUED FOR THE YEAR ENDED JUNE 30, 2023
+MANAGEMENT'S DISCUSSION AND ANALYSIS - CONTINUED FOR THE YEAR ENDED JUNE 30, 2024